 The installation of spray foam insulation is different than fiberglass or cellulose insulation.
 Spray foam insulation is applied in a liquid form that quickly expands to completely fill the space between cavities.
-This coverage prevents air leaks to keep conditioned air inside your home or office and help keep energy bills low.
+This coverage prevents air leaks to keep conditioned air inside your home or office and helps keep energy bills low.
 Foam insulation is durable, stable and long-lasting.
-It can be applied in attics, exterior walls of new homes and basement box sills.
+It can be applied in attics, exterior walls of new homes, and basement box sills.
 Spray foam insulation can also increase the strength of your home by helping to increase stability during high winds and storms.

 Types of Spray Foam Insulation

 Whitson Insulation Company installs two types of spray foam insulation: open cell and closed cell spray foam.

 Open cell spray foam insulation works as an insulator and air barrier.
 Open cell spray foam typically has an R‑value of 3.7 per inch.
 Open cell spray foam insulation is vapor permeable and dampens sound.